-- Value vs. Price - Most Millennials are perfectly happy with discounts or private-label items.
+- Value vs. Price - Most Millennials are happy with discounts or private-label items.
 They’re more concerned with price than value.
 This is the opposite attitude of their target market and needs to be carefully explained.

 - On the Move - Millennial salespeople spend more time with their hands behind their backs than just-caught felons.
-Salespeople standing around, hands clasped behind their backs, waiting for customers to come to them, don’t create an engaging experience and makes them little more than passive clerks.
+Salespeople standing around, hands clasped behind their backs, waiting for customers to come to them, don’t create an engaging experience and make them little more than passive clerks.
 Just answering questions doesn’t increase conversions.

 - Information Overload - Inundating a luxury shopper with all the technical details of an item won’t seal the deal.
 Luxury shoppers want the experience to be about them, which means making the luxury item about what it will do for them, not just the product features.

 - No Judgments - Millennials can quickly judge people who don’t look like they can afford luxury items.
 This can lead to erroneous and embarrassing assumptions about that person’s budget.